What To Wear In India

 - Buy mosquito cream out there – you will need plenty.

 - Away from the main hotels toilet facilities will be basic and more likely a hole in the ground, take your own toilet paper and anti-bacterial handwash.

-- No matter how good a sleeper you are pack we suggest you pack ear plugs this can feel like a country that never sleeps.
+- No matter how good a sleeper you are we suggest you pack ear plugs this can feel like a country that never sleeps.

 - Avoid eating with your left hand as it's considered dirty.